runtimeverification/evm-semantics/models/k/evm-syntax.md

----
-title: K Model of EVM Execution Environment
-geometry: margin=2.5cm
-...
+None of the rules defined here should be sensitive to other parts of the configuration, they should be standalone.

 ```k
 requires "evm-data.k"
 ```

-None of the rules defined here should be sensitive to other parts of the configuration, they should be standalone.

 Local Execution State
 =====================